 The importance of giving was a popular lesson this holiday season in schools across Long Island.

-A total of 113 seniors from 57 high schools in Nassau County received Nassau Zone Awards this month from the New York State Association for Health, Physical Education, Recreation and Dance.
+A total of 110 seniors from 55 high schools in Suffolk County received Suffolk Zone Awards last month from the New York State Association for Health, Physical Education, Recreation and Dance.